apache/arrow/python/doc/source/plasma.rst

   # Get the object in the second client.
 This blocks until the object has been sealed.
   object_id2 = plasma.ObjectID(20 * b"a")
-  [buffer2] = client2.get([object_id])
+  [buffer2] = client2.get_buffers([object_id])

-If the object has not been sealed yet, then the call to client.get will block until the object has been sealed by the client constructing the object.
+If the object has not been sealed yet, then the call to client.get_buffers will block until the object has been sealed by the client constructing the object.
 Using the ``timeout_ms`` argument to get, you can specify a timeout for this (in milliseconds).
 After the timeout, the interpreter will yield control back.

 .. code-block:: shell